Shivam-Singal/assignment/README.md

 8. Choose import.txt as the file that you would like to import
 9. Select the checkbox that says 'Allow HTML in Fields'
 10. Click on 'Import' button

+## Remarks
+Right now, this only works with with German country names, as the web scraping has been programmed to work with the link https://de.wikipedia.org/wiki/Liste_der_Staaten_der_Erde, which contains a list of all country names in German.
+Since the site with English country names has a different build-up, the scraping of this site does not work yet.